I Forgot I Had a Sister-in-Law

 This isn’t really about my sister-in-law.
 It’s also not clickbait.
 Until a month ago, I literally forgot she existed.

 The last time I saw her, she was wearing a wedding dress and exchanging vows with my brother.
 That was almost ten years ago.
 They settled on a small reception at a friend’s house.
-Guests drank champagne in a living room that looked like it was decorated by Laura Ashley herself, while I excused myself to sneak shots of tequila I had stashed in the fridge behind a fruit tray.
+Guests drank champagne in a living room that looked like it was decorated by Laura Ashley, while I excused myself to sneak shots of tequila I had stashed in the fridge behind a fruit tray.
 They cut the cake (I didn’t eat it.)
-The majority of the time I hid in the kitchen, pacing in front of the fridge like I was guarding a moat.
-“Is something wrong with you?” my mother asked under her breath, not so much out of concern, but irritation.
+I mostly hid in the kitchen, pacing in front of the fridge like I was guarding a moat.
+“Is something wrong with you?” my mother asked under her breath, not out of concern, but irritation.
 “I’m just tired.”
-Only, I had a sneaking suspicion this was the last time I would see any of them ever again.

 Painter, Pianist, Persona Non-Grata